SymmetryLabs/SLStudio/README.md

 - Select the project home is the outer SLStudio folder
 - For tasks, type “run” - should autocomplete - you want to call the “run” task
 - Apply changes, compile and run

+## Running UIv2

+If you're on a Mac, you probably need to set your `JAVA_HOME` variable.
+You can do that by adding this to your `.bashrc` or by just running it in whichever terminal you run gradle in:

+    export JAVA_HOME=$(/usr/libexec/java_home)

+If you forget to run this, gradle will prompt you to.

+Once you've set `JAVA_HOME`, you can run UIv2 using:

+    ./gradlew runUIv2

+If you edit `slimgui`, the native code library used for drawing the GUI in UIv2, you will need to rebuild the prebuilt slimgui shared library in the libs folder.
+You can do that by running:

+    ./gradlew genPrebuiltSlimgui

+If you have a C++ development environment on your machine, you can just always safely run:

+    ./gradlew buildAndRunUIv2

+Which will rebuild the prebuilts if needed, and then run UIv2.

 ## Directories